 Small Altar Linens and a Gift for You

-Linens are an item used everyday or every week in the life of most churches.
+Small Altar Linens and a Gift for You: Linens are an item used every day or every week in the life of most churches.
 Linens are used for the most sacred and important part of a church service during the service of Holy Communion or the Eucharist.
 The small church linens or altar linens used in the Divine Service are the Fairlinen which is placed directly on the altar, the corporal, the lavabo towel, and the purificator.
-Some churches use a small side table which is covered by a Credence cloth.
-A chalice veil is used to cover the items used prior to the service, and after the service.
+Some churches use a small side table that is covered by a Credence cloth.
+A chalice veil is used to cover the items used before the service and after the service.

-Many churches end up purchasing their Church Linen or altar linen items where the thought is to use some small linens made from a cotton fabric, thinking that the cotton is much easier to care for than linen.
-After all linen is known for being difficult to get the wrinkles out.
+Many churches end up purchasing their Church Linen or altar linen items where the thought is to use some small linens made from cotton fabric, thinking that the cotton is much easier to care for than linen.
+After all, linen is known for being difficult to get wrinkles out.
 But is linen really difficult to get the wrinkles out?

 I too was wondering about this and feared using 100% linen myself many years ago.
 After all, linen usually looks something like the pile of white fabric in the above photo once it has gone through the wash.
 It comes out looking like …………….hm………what would be a good word?
 A crumpled mess, or something hopelessly impossible to ever set right.
 Yes, looking at that billowy white fluff looks like it would take a great deal of work to set it right again.
 It looks like it will take more time and effort than one could imagine.

-That lesson from Textiles Class stuck in my mind all of those year, and now fast forward to today and working with Altar Linens and Church Linens.
+That lesson from Textiles Class stuck in my mind all of that year, and now fast forward to today and working with Altar Linens and Church Linens.
 The same concept holds true.
-Pressing a damp, not soaking wet, piece of linens aids the pressing process immensely.
+Pressing a damp, not soaking wet, piece of linen aids the pressing process immensely.
 So damped away!
 Once my linen was damp, I rolled it up and left it for a little while.
-Then, it was time: let the pressing commence!
+Then, it was time: to let the pressing commence!

 The help is this product which is a sizing.
 The recommendations for altar linens are that the corporal may be starched heavily, but other altar linens are not to be starched.
-The sizing removes any final wrinkles, provides a crisp clean even wrinkle free surface without adding the extra body of a spray starch.
+The sizing removes any final wrinkles and provides a crisp clean even wrinkle-free surface without adding the extra body of spray starch.

 Linen fabric when properly pressed looks so lovely.
 There is nothing else that will look the same, or work the same as a fine Irish Linen Fabric.
 The cotton altar linens lack the absorbancy that linen has and smear things around rather than wiping or cleaning items.